-The 2022 INSPIRE writers are: Dexter Flanders, Jessica Norman, Magdalene Bird, Martha Watson Allpress, Mary Antony, Nana-Kofi Kufuor, Nancy Netherwood, Nic McQuillan, Nicola May-Taylor, Patrick Swain, Phoebe Frances Brown, Sarah Power and Sid Sagar.
+The 2022 INSPIRE writers are: Dexter Flanders, Jessica Norman, Magdalene Bird, Martha Watson Allpress, Mary Clapp, Nana-Kofi Kufuor, Nancy Netherwood, Nic McQuillan, Nicola May-Taylor, Patrick Swain, Phoebe Frances Brown, Sarah Power and Sid Sagar.

 Joining the programme is by invitation only.
 Any writer who would like to be developed by Hampstead Theatre is encouraged to submit a script via our Open Script Submission scheme where our Literary Department can begin to know their work.

 INSPIRE is made possible through the kind donations of our supporters.
 This year we are grateful to Rodney and Zmira Hornstein, the Garrick Charitable Trust, the Noël Coward Foundation, Fenton Arts Trust and The Harold Hyam Wingate Foundation for their generous support.

 INSPIRE 2022 WRITERS’ BIOS

 Dexter trained at RADA.
 In 2019 he was chosen to participate in the Royal Court Theatre’s Introduction to Playwriting Group.
 In 2021 Dexter received a bursary from Sam Mendes’ company Neal Street.
 Current commissions include a drama pilot which has been picked up by Neal Street and he’s is writing a feature for Blue Story producer Joy Gharoro-Akpojotor.
 He’s been in writers rooms for Sky, Gaumont and Netflix.
 Foxes, his debut play, was on at Theatre 503 & Theatre Peckham in 2021 and was a finalist for the Alfred Fagon Award for Best New Play by a Black British Playwright.
 He’s also published by Methuen.